-- Taking every opportunity to meet the Reserves Strategy as a first call on windfall underspends; - Not considering further calls on reserves other than for those risks that have been identified, those that could not have been reasonably foreseen and that cannot be dealt with through management or policy actions.
+- e) Taking every opportunity to meet the Reserves Strategy as a first call on windfall underspends; - f) Not considering further calls on reserves other than for those risks that have been identified, those that could not have been reasonably foreseen and that cannot be dealt with through management or policy actions.
 The exception to this is where the Reserves Strategy (reviewed annually) is met.
 Even in those circumstances, it is not prudent to finance ongoing spending from one-off reserves.
-Any excess reserves should be targeted towards business transformation (including redundancies and invest to save), contributions to support capital outlay, Local Government funding changes and Welfare Reform changes. - Where there is a draw-down on reserves, which causes the approved Reserves Strategy to be off target, that this is replenished as part of a revised Medium Term Financial Strategy; - That the Council has arrangements and resources in place to consider value for money in preparation for future years' budgets. - In relation to the adequacy of reserves, I recommend the following Reserves Strategy based on an approach to evidence the requisite level of reserves by internal financial risk assessment.
-The Reserves Strategy will need to be reviewed annually and adjusted in the light of the prevailing circumstances. - (i) An absolute minimum level of General Fund reserves of £8 million that is maintained throughout the period between 2018/19 to 2021/22; - (ii) An optimal level of reserves of £10 million over the period 2018/19 to 2021/22 to cover the absolute minimum level of reserves, inyear risks, cash flow needs and unforeseen circumstances; - (iii) A maximum recommended level of reserves of £12 million for the period 2018/19 to 2021/22 to provide additional resilience to implement the Medium Term Financial Strategy; - (iv) A Reserves Strategy to remain within the recommended level of reserves over the relevant period of 2018/19 to 2021/22.
+Any excess reserves should be targeted towards business transformation (including redundancies and invest to save initiatives), key services particularly Childrens and Adults, contributions to support capital outlay, Local Government funding changes and the impacts of significant changes in national policy. - g) Where there is a draw-down on reserves, which causes the approved Reserves Strategy to be off target, that this is replenished as part of a revised Medium Term Financial Strategy; - h) That the Council has arrangements and resources in place to consider value for money in preparation for future years' budgets. - 2.1.4.
+In relation to the adequacy of reserves, I recommend the following Reserves Strategy based on an approach to evidence the requisite level of reserves by internal financial risk assessment.
+The Reserves Strategy will need to be reviewed annually and adjusted in the light of the prevailing circumstances. - An absolute minimum level of unallocated General Fund reserves of £8 million is maintained throughout the period between 2020/21 to 2024/25; - An optimal level of unallocated General Fund reserves of £10 million over the period 2020/21 to 2024/25 to cover the absolute minimum level of reserves, in-year risks, cash flow needs and unforeseen circumstances; - c) A maximum recommended level of unallocated General Fund reserves of £12 million for the period 2020/21 to 2024/25 to provide additional resilience to implement the Medium Term Financial Strategy; - d) A Reserves Strategy to remain within the recommended level of reserves over the relevant period of 2020/21 to 2024/25.